Better Off Dead: World Premiere Reviews

 Much as he’d like to block out reality while he tries to write, it keeps bleeding in.
 And we see what he writes bleeding into how he behaves too.
 His wife is lost to dementia.
 His readership is dying off.
 And after a disastrous interview with a bitter journalist (Leigh Symonds, excellent) he finds himself accidentally declared dead in the obituaries pages of The Times.
 Endings are always the hardest things to pull off - and it looks as if Algy’s will be thoroughly unsatisfying.

-Better Off Dead is two parts as inspired and acute as ever and one part in need of a final polish.
+Like a lot of recent Ayckbourns, Better Off Dead is two parts as inspired and acute as ever and one part in need of a final polish.
 I’ll take that deal.
 The jokes are good and the tragicomic trajectory is resonantly autumnal.
 When Eileen Battye as Jessica Waterbridge tells her writer husband all about himself, believing herself to be confiding in the drains man, he can see for himself the selfishness that his larkish assistant Thelma (Liz Jadav) keeps berating him for.
 And although the publishing-chief smoothy who arrives by helicopter feels a bit 1980s, never mind the finesse of Laurence Pears’ performance, Algy’s desolation at the end of his career is vivid.

 Ayckbourn the writer uses the big declared-dead twist as a flavour-enhancer rather than his main ingredient.
 Ayckbourn the director is helped by an atmospheric garden design, by Michael Holt, and most of all by an outstanding lead performance.
-Christopher Godwin, who originated the role of Norman in
+Christopher Godwin, who originated the role of Norman in The Norman Conquests here 45 years ago, knows how to exploit every comic opportunity while remaining emotionally true and legible.

 (Dominic Maxwell, The Times, 13 September 2018)